mlflow/mlflow/docs/source/models.rst

         )

 Next, we add the ``log_model()`` function.
-This function is little more than a wrapper around the :py:func:`mlflow.models.Model.log()` method to enable loggig our custom model as an artifact to the curren MLflow run.
+This function is little more than a wrapper around the :py:func:`mlflow.models.Model.log()` method to enable logging our custom model as an artifact to the curren MLflow run.
 Any flavor-specific parameters (e.g. ``serialization_format``) introduced in the ``save_model()`` function also need to be added in the ``log_model()`` function.
 We also need to pass the ``flavor`` module to the :py:func:`mlflow.models.Model.log()` method which internally calls